 - In the begin() method we can test whether the special ready file exists.
-The begin method returns a boolean to indicate if we can consume the file or not. - in the commit() method we can move the file and also delete the ready file.
+The begin method returns a boolean to indicate if we can consume the file or not. - In the abort() (Camel 2.10) special logic can be executed in case the begin operation returned false, for example to cleanup resources, etc. - in the commit() method we can move the file and also delete the ready file.